kwonalbert/spacemint/README.md

 sophisticated solution like graph database.

 The graphs used in the prototype from PTC76 (Paul, Tarjan and Celoni).
 The graph is recursively generated.
-Each directory is either a subgraph, which is the intermediate graph used in recursive graph generation, or a node which contains 3 types of file: node id, hash, and parents.
-The node id represents the the node id (0 to size of the graph-1).
-Hash file contains the hash computed as described in the PoS paper.
-The parents are symlinks to the parent nodes, so we can easily find the parent node.
+Each node is a json encoded file, that consits of 1. id, 2. hash, 3. list of parents.
+The parents are the file names that hold the parents for this node.